open-craft/problem-builder/README.md

 ### Multiple Choice Questions (MCQ)

-Multiple Choice Questions can be added to a mentoring component and have the following configurable options:
+Multiple Choice Questions can be added to a problem builder component and have the following configurable options:

 * Question - The question to ask the student
 * Message - A feedback message to display to the student after they have made their choice.
-* Weight - The weight is used when computing total grade/score of the mentoring block.
+* Weight - The weight is used when computing total grade/score of the problem builder block.
 The larger the weight, the more influence this question will have on the grade.
 Value of zero means this question has no influence on the grade (float, defaults to `1`).
 * Correct Choice - Specify which choice[s] is considered correct.
 If